Counseling Services and Outreaches Available to Students

 How do I get an appointment to see a counselor?

 To make an appointment, call the Center at 474-7043 and request a counseling Intake Appointment.
 Counselors are on-duty 8 am - 5 pm, Monday to Friday.
 We will try to find the best match between your schedule and counselor duty hours.
-You will be asked to arrive early for your appointment to read the Notice of Privacy Practices and complete some paper work.
+You will be asked to arrive early for your appointment to read the Notice of Privacy Practices and complete some paper work. **NOTE: All Counseling appointments have a $25 No-Show fee, so please call and cancel if you cannot make your appt.
+Any student requesting that a counselor write an academic modification letter or letter for withdrawal must be an established client at the counseling center.
+No exceptions will be made unless there is an emergency situation which will be determined by the counselor.

 What can I do if I Have a Crisis?

 During normal office hours (8 am - 5 pm, Monday to Friday) call the Student Health and Counseling Center at 474-7043 and let us know that you need to be seen as soon as possible.
 We will do everything we can to respond very quickly.
 Usually a counselor can see a student within a few hours, and sometimes immediately.
+Please see the right hand column area that says "Help is closer than you think" for 24/7 counseling assistance.

 During the summer months our hours are Monday -Thursday, (8 am- 1 pm).
 Closed on Fridays.